johnh865/americans4representation/src/site/against.md

 Indeed, nobody can predict exactly how new voting reforms would work.
 That's why an organization must test new ideas before implementation.
 The AFR is an ideal organization that can act as a testbed for **experimental democracy**.
 Reforms will be deployed on the organizational level first to validate the reform's effectiveness.

+## *Alternative Idea X seems like a better strategy*

+If you have good ideas, please email me!